FAQ: How is Cerebral Palsy Diagnosed?

 The Team at Reiter & Walsh Cerebral Palsy Attorneys

-If your child was diagnosed with a birth injury, such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the attorneys at ABC Law Centers can help.
+If your child was diagnosed with a birth injury, such as cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), the attorneys at ABC Law Centers: Birth Injury Lawyers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
 Our birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 Reach out today for a free case evaluation.

 Free Case Review | Available 24/7 | No Fee Until We Win